zenml-io/zenml/examples/vertex_ai_orchestration/README.md

 zenml artifact-store register gcp_artifact_store --flavor=gcp --path=<PATH_TO_YOUR_GCP_BUCKET>

 # The orchestrator needs the PROJECT_ID and the GCP_LOCATION in which to
-#  run the vertex ai pipeline.
+#  run the Vertex AI pipeline.
 Additionally you might need to set the
 #  WORKLOAD_SERVICE_ACCOUNT to the service account you created with secret
 #  manager access, it will be in the format: xxx@xxx.iam.gserviceaccount.com
 zenml orchestrator register vertex_orch --flavor=vertex --project=<PROJECT_ID> --location=<GCP_LOCATION>

-# For the secret manager, all we'll need it the gcp PROJECT_ID
+# For the secrets manager, all we'll need it the gcp PROJECT_ID
 zenml secrets-manager register gcp_vertex_secrets_manager --flavor=gcp --project_id=<PROJECT_ID>

 # Now we're ready to assemble our stack